 Editors Note: I saw this brief primer on Beekeeping over at the Ready Store Blog.
-It is a good introduction into a fascinating and rewarding hobby.
-If you have ever considered raising bees for honey, polination or just because it looks cool this article can give you some useful information.
+It is a good introduction to a fascinating and rewarding hobby.
+If you have ever considered raising bees for honey, pollination, or just because it looks cool this article can give you some useful information.

 In recent years, beekeeping has grown as a hobby to help families grow healthier plants while also helping the families be more self-reliant.

 You might be thinking that beekeeping is going to be too advanced but in reality, it takes about the same amount of time and means as gardening or other outdoor hobbies.

 Check out these tips on how you can start your own beehive at your home and reap the rewards!